Busy days ahead for PM at key meetings

 “It’s an important summit that comes at a really difficult time for the global community, we know that the economy is facing headwinds, we see global inflation rising as a result of Russia’s illegal invasion.”

+“They’re not in Australia’s interests, of the wine industry, the meat industry and other industries where sanctions have been placed on, but it’s also not in the interest of China,” Mr Albanese said.

+“This is a counterproductive measure because the products that Australia sells to China are the best-quality products, in my view, in the world.
+And it makes sense to actually normalise the relationships.
+We want to see a stabilisation in the relationship.”

-Mr Albanese will travel to Cambodia on Friday for the East Asia summit, the first of multiple strategic leaders meetings in the next nine days.
+Mr Albanese heads to Cambodia on Friday for the East Asia summit, the first of multiple strategic leaders meetings in the next nine days.

 In Phnom Penh, Mr Albanese is expected to catch up with his Cambodian counterpart Prime Minister Hun Sen and attend the ASEAN-Australia summit.